gdiazmez/pyATS_collector/README.md

 # pyATS_collector

-python script to run a routine using a manual testbed created on the fly from an excel sheet with hostname/IP tuple
+python scripts to run a routine using a manual testbed created on the fly from an excel sheet with hostname/IP tuple

+## XR version and SMU check
+Check Version SMU and license from file with tuples

 usage: xr_version_smu.py [-h] -f FILE [-c CREDENTIALS] [-j] [-v] [-d] [-e] [-r]

-## Arguments
+### Arguments
 [-h, --help] show this help message and exit

 -f FILE, --file FILE  Input File (Mandatory)